 - Step 8: Keep your accounts separate

 - Step 10: Cut back on your rental expenses

 - Bonus #1: Tips to Reduce Your House Deposit Amount

 - Bonus #2: Fast Tips to Increase your income

 Step 1: Decide a Purchase Price

-This may sound simple but stay with me.
+This may sound too obvious but stay with me…

-If you want to buy a home, you need a deposit and for you to know how much deposit you need you to need to know what you are going to spend on that home.
+If you want to buy a home, you need a deposit and for you to know how much deposit you need, you need to know what you are going to spend on that home.

 In other words, deciding your purchase price is the first step in determining how much you need in savings.

 Like Tony Robbins says, setting goals is the first step in turning the invisible into the visible.